 Both valerian and ashwagandha are ayurvedic.
 Blending herbs in Ayurveda is a complex, learned art.
 You will see valerian and ashwagandha as ingredients in some herbal blends available in stores.

 However, we know that ashwagandha and valerian can interact in negative ways in some individuals.
-It is best to get official, personalized advice depending on your situation and constitution before taking valerian alongside ashwagandha.
+It is best to get official, personalised advice depending on your situation and constitution before taking valerian alongside ashwagandha.

 How does taking adaptogens for sleep compare to taking melatonin?